 - Creative problem solver who can think analytically

 - Relationship management skills and the ability to empathize with others

 - Attention to detail and organizational skills

 - Project management experience

 Students in the Great Plains IDEA Family Financial Planning program have successfully transitioned from a variety of careers, including engineering, accounting, law, information technology, education, military service and human resources.
 With our well-rounded faculty, flexible course offerings and your life experiences, we can help you find success in the world of financial planning.

-In this video, instructor Johanthan Fox explains how faculty from different universities work together to provide a stronger program collaboratively than they could individually.
+In this video, instructor Jonathan Fox explains how faculty from different universities work together to provide a stronger program collaboratively than they could individually.

 Degree and certificate titles vary by university.
 Consult with your university for the title as it will appear on the diploma or certificate.
 This degree program does not lead to licensure.